 Melissa, pregnant for the first time, live chatted with MotherToBaby through our website: “Hi, I’m 29 weeks pregnant and wondering about vaccines.
 I have seen so many different things online and I am worried about getting really sick while I’m pregnant.
 Can you help?”

 Melissa is not alone.
 Many people contact MotherToBaby to find the most up-to-date information about vaccines during pregnancy.
 Protecting yourself from circulating viruses can also help protect your developing baby.
-Infections such as influenza, pertussis, rubella, chicken pox, and COVID-19 can cause serious problems in both a pregnant person and their developing baby.
-In light of August being National Immunization Awareness Month (NAIM), let’s navigate through the current recommendations.
+Infections such as influenza, pertussis, rubella, chicken pox, and COVID-19 can cause serious problems in both a pregnant woman and her developing baby.
+Let’s navigate through the current recommendations.

 Plan to Receive Some Vaccines Prior to Pregnancy

-You may have heard there are some vaccines you should not receive during pregnancy.
+You may have heard there are some vaccines, like measles, mumps, and rubella (MMR) and chickenpox (varicella), you should not receive during pregnancy.
 These “live” vaccines are avoided as they are made from viruses or bacteria that have been weakened, but not killed.
-Due to the small chance that a live vaccine might cause the disease itself, live vaccines are not routinely given to pregnant people.
+Due to the small chance that a live vaccine might cause the disease itself, live vaccines are not routinely given to pregnant women.

 Keep Up with Recommended Vaccines During Pregnancy and Encourage Others to Do So, Too